 DraftKings Missouri Promo: Bet $5 Get $300 Bonus Bets Instantly

-Everything you need to know about the DraftKings Missouri promo on launch day of sports betting in Missouri
+Everything you need to know about the DraftKings Missouri promo on the first day of legalized sports betting in Missouri

 New customers can now claim the DraftKings Missouri promo worth $300 in bonus bets following the launch of Missouri sports betting.

-DratKings is one of the best online sportsbooks and is offering Missouri residents the chance to claim $300 in bonus bets now after placing a $5 bet.
+DraftKings is one of the best online sportsbooks and is offering Missouri residents the chance to claim $300 in bonus bets after placing a $5 bet.

 Claiming the offer is straightforward for new users, who don’t require DraftKings MO promo code.
-All you have to do is click one of the links on the article before signing up for DraftKings Sportsbook.
+All you have to do is hit one of the links in this article before signing up for DraftKings Sportsbook.

 After that, deposit at least $5 using an eligible payment method before placing your first bet on DraftKings.
 Your qualifying wager can be on any sport on the sportsbook with odds of -500 or greater.